Dare 2 Be D.E.A.F. awards scholarship, shopping sprees to Lake City students

 LAKE CITY, S.C. – Dare 2 Be D.E.A.F.
 (Dream.
 Educate.
 Aim.
-Focus.), Inc. held its fourth shopping spree on July 13 for their top four scholarship applicants.
-And earlier this year, the organization awarded its fourth scholarship to recent Lake City Early Colle High School graduate Alana Fulmore.
+Focus.)
+Inc. held its fourth shopping spree on July 13 for its top four scholarship applicants.
+And earlier this year, the organization awarded its fourth scholarship to recent Lake City Early College High School graduate Alana Fulmore.

 >> Briyanna Owens, who is expected to attend the University of South Carolina.